 Testing Effects of Triggers on Voters

 Over 10,000 more people voted in favor of the school funding initiative when the polling place was a school.
-Polling location dramatically impacting voting behavior.

-We found that a significantly higher percentage of the people who voted in schools were in favor of increasing funding for schools, even if they were the same types of people or lived in the same neighborhoods.
-The fact that they were merely in a school when they cast their ballot triggered them to act more school friendly.
+We found that a significantly higher percentage of the people who voted in schools were in favor of increasing funding for schools.
+Even if they were the same types of people or lived in the same neighborhoods, the fact that they were merely in a school when they cast their ballot triggered them to act more school friendly.

-When we think about this, a 10,000-vote difference in a state wide election might not seem like a big deal, but it was more than enough to shift a close election in the past.
+When we think about this, a 10,000-vote difference in a state-wide election may not seem like a big deal, but it was more than enough to shift a close election in the past.
 In the 2000 presidential election, for example, the difference between George Bush and Al Gore came down to less than 1,000 votes.
 If 1,000 votes is enough to shift an election, 10,000 certainly could.
 Triggers matter.
 These have an important impact when we think about how we shape the electorate.
 Why are certain polling locations churches, for example?

 Triggers and cues in the environment can make products and ideas more top of mind, which makes people more likely to choose them.
-Keep this in mind next time you are shopping, (or voting!) and you just might pick up on the many factors affecting your choices.
+Keep this in mind next time you are shopping—or voting—and you just might pick up on the many factors affecting your choices.